 Northern bald communities are extremely rare in Michigan and only occur around the Keweenaw from Isle Royale to Gogebic County.
 Mt.
-Baldy is believed to be exceptional locally because it harbors a unique variety of plant life at its peak, where treeless openings harbor several disjunct northern (“alpine”) and western ("prairie") plant species scattered amongst wind-contorted white cedar and ground juniper.
+Baldy is unique because it harbors a variety of plant life at its peak, where treeless openings result in rare plant species scattered amongst wind-contorted white cedar and juniper.
 It also accommodates an amazing array of bird species that pass over the site during their annual migration.

 For sightseeing: take Brockway Mountain Drive between Eagle Harbor and Copper Harbor; there is a little turn-off on the side of the road, right next to a preserve sign that offers a spectacular view of Mt.
 Baldy.
 To experience a spectacular view of Lake Bailey and the summit of Mt.
 Baldy, drive on M-26 between Eagle Harbor and Copper Harbor.